 NOTE 1: The current procedures shown here assume a single hop relay.

 1. If in coverage, the Remote UE and UE-to-Network Relay UE independently get the service authorization for indirect communication from the network.
+Service authorization and parameters provisioning for UE-to-Network Relay operation are performed for the UE-to-Network Relay UE and Remote UE as specified in clause 6.7.2.4.

 If the Remote UE is not in coverage, the pre-configured information will be used.
 If needed, the PCF could update the authorization information after step 7.

+If Remote UE has not performed the Initial Registration, the Remote UE can perform the Initial Registration via the Indirect Network Communication in step 7.